- What is the asset list?

 If you have any custom search facets configured for your public catalog, these facets will also be available for filtering in the asset list.

 You can clear your filters at any time using the Clear All button next to the search box.

 The Assets page can also be used to complete asset-level actions quickly.
 Simply click on the icon in the Actions column to view the available actions:

-- Edit Metadata: clicking this option will redirect you to the asset metadata management page
+- Edit Metadata: redirects you to the asset metadata management page

-- Change Visibility: clicking this option will open up an overlay where you can modify the visibility of an asset
+- Manage Viewers: opens an overlay where you can modify the visibility of an asset

 - Delete: clicking this option will open up an overlay asking you to verify that you’d like to delete the asset.
 For datasets with views built on top of them, the overlay will let you know how many associated views will also be deleted.

 View as a Dataset

 This asset is updated at least once per day to sync any changes, additional assets, or removed assets.

 You can view the Asset list as a dataset via the button "Asset Inventory Dataset" in the All Assets tab.
 You can also find it by searching for "Asset Inventory," a table view, in your site’s Admin Datasets or Assets View.
 The Asset Inventory is a system dataset, so it is only available to roles with permissions to view private datasets on your site.
 You can learn more about the Asset Inventory Dataset here.